Discover the Haunted History and Delicious Dining at Dockray Hall Penrith

 - mrjosesol

-On my way back from Glasgow, I didn’t want to miss the chance to stop in Penrith, a lovely town in Cumbria, and have lunch in one of the most historic pubs in northern England...
-Dockray Hall.
+On my way back from Glasgow, I couldn’t resist stopping in Penrith.
+This lovely town in Cumbria is home to one of the most historic pubs in northern England: Dockray Hall.

-According to Historic England, Dockray Hall dates back to “around 1470, but now mainly late 16th century”, and was “the traditional home of the Duke of Gloucester (later King Richard III).”
+According to Historic England, Dockray Hall dates back to “around 1470, but now mainly late 16th century”.
+It was “the traditional home of the Duke of Gloucester (later King Richard III).”

-Dockray Hall used to be called The Golden Lion, and later The Gloucester Arms, in honour of the Duke of Gloucester.
-Today it keeps its historical charm but offers the full Gastro Pub experience, good food, live music, and a great choice of local drinks.
+Dockray Hall was once known as The Golden Lion and later as The Gloucester Arms, in honour of the Duke of Gloucester.
+Today, it retains its historical charm while offering a full Gastro Pub experience.
+You can enjoy good food, live music, and a fantastic selection of local drinks.

 The Food

-Menu: The menu is wide and well thought out, printed on paper that looks like something from the past.
-There are options for vegetarians and people with gluten intolerance.
-They clearly show allergens, which is always helpful.
+The menu is extensive and thoughtfully crafted.
+It’s printed on paper that looks like it’s from the past.
+There are options for vegetarians and those with gluten intolerance.
+They clearly indicate allergens, which is always helpful.

-Service: That day, they seemed a bit short-staffed, but the young woman serving both the bar and dining rooms was really friendly.
-She kept us informed and made the wait pleasant.
-I don’t remember her name, but she was lovely and knew the menu very well.
-She suggested I try the daily specials, and I’m glad I did!!!
+On my visit, they seemed a bit short-staffed.
+However, the young woman serving both the bar and dining rooms was incredibly friendly.
+She kept us informed and made the wait enjoyable.
+I don’t recall her name, but she was lovely and knew the menu inside out.
+She suggested I try the daily specials, and I’m so glad I did!
 Gracias!!!

 Baked Camembert with Sourdough and Caramelised Red Onion (£11.50)

-It was very good and came with a generous amount of bread.
-I asked for more, and it was no problem.
+This dish was delightful and came with a generous amount of bread.
+I asked for more, and it was no problem at all!

-If there’s a soup of the day on the menu, I’m always in!!!
-When you go to a Spanish restaurant, the croquetas or the tortilla de patatas can tell you a lot about the kitchen... for me, the "soup of the day" does the same in a pub.
+If there’s a soup of the day on the menu, I’m always in!
+When I visit a Spanish restaurant, the croquetas or tortilla de patatas can tell you a lot about the kitchen.
+For me, the "soup of the day" does the same in a pub.

 Chicken, Leek & Stilton Cheese Pie (£17.95).

-Simply amazing.
+This was simply amazing!
 I’m a big fan of traditional pies, and this one was fantastic.
-The crust was golden and flaky, the filling rich and creamy.
-I chose mashed potatoes instead of chips, and it came with fresh vegetables, peas, cabbage, and kale.
-A generous portion and beautifully presented on a rustic grey ceramic plate.
+The crust was golden and flaky, while the filling was rich and creamy.
+I opted for mashed potatoes instead of chips, and it came with fresh vegetables, peas, cabbage, and kale.
+A generous portion, beautifully presented on a rustic grey ceramic plate.

-Dessert: Sadly, I couldn’t have dessert because I had to drive five more hours home.
-But the Sticky Toffee Pudding with salted toffee sauce and ice cream (£7.95) looked incredible on the next table.
-Definitely something to come back for!!!
+Sadly, I couldn’t indulge in dessert because I had to drive five more hours home.
+However, the Sticky Toffee Pudding with salted toffee sauce and ice cream (£7.95) looked incredible on the next table.
+It’s definitely something I’ll come back for!

-Drinks: Half a pint of beer was £2.85 and soft drinks £2.20, fair prices for the quality of the place.
+A half-pint of beer was £2.85, and soft drinks were £2.20.
+These are fair prices for the quality of the establishment.

 The Pub and Its Legends

-Dockray Hall is more than just a pub, it’s a piece of living history.
-Every corner tells a story: wooden beams, stone walls, old portraits… It feels like a small museum where you can have a beer.
+Dockray Hall is more than just a pub; it’s a piece of living history.
+Every corner tells a story: wooden beams, stone walls, and old portraits.
+It feels like a small museum where you can enjoy a beer.

 At night, with the low lights and soft music, you can almost imagine a shadow of Richard III walking through the hall.
 Whether haunted or not, it’s a place full of charm and character.